sharktacos/OpenColorIO-configs/docs/configs.md

   SHAPER: ACEScct
 # ------------------------------------------------------------------- #
 ````
 Each artist would have a VFX config file in their local directory for the show they are working on, and set the above variables to correspond to the location (*LUT_PATH*) and name (*LUT_NAME*) of the LUT for the shot they are working on.
-In the StudioX VFX directory stucture, the OCIO config directory is parallel to the shots directory:
+In the StudioX VFX directory structure, the OCIO config directory is parallel to the shots directory:

 - **Show/**